Adventures, Kids

 We got sushi for lunch (Birthday Boy’s choice), and some special ice cream drinks before dropping my sis off at the train station and heading home.

 Jer had wrapped F’s presents, one of which was over 4 feet long—it was massive!
+“I hope Fletcher appreciates abstract art,” he joked about his wrapping job.
 F was so excited to open it after dinner.
 He did get to open the smaller gift before then, and was ecstatic about his new basketball.
 We went to our neighborhood basketball court to shoot some baskets and make practice shots.
 Jer played Horse with F.

-His special dinner was made with so much love from Jer.
+His special dinner was made with an abundance of love from Jer.
 Dutch oven potatoes and buffalo hot wings.
+W loved it so much that he decided to switch his birthday dinner to hot wings also.